 Historical Resource: Archaeological

-The project is located north of Lomond, Alberta in Vulcan County.
-The project currently sits on approximately 14,000 acres of private cultivated land.
+The project is located near Lomond, Alberta in Vulcan County.
+The project currently sits on approximately 23,000 acres of private cultivated land.

 Collector System: The project will utilize a medium voltage power collector system consisting wherever possible of underground cable that link the turbine to the substation.